servoz/populse_mia/docs/source/installation/user_installation.rst

 |

-* The Populse_MIA installation is now launched and you have to select three parameters:
+* The Populse_MIA installation is now launched and you have to select three mandatory parameters:

     * Populse_MIA installation path: the folder where to install Populse_MIA, set by default to ".populse_mia" in the current user's diretory.
 Two folders will be created in the selected folder:
         * populse_mia: containing populse_mia's configuration and resources files.